jefo2k/python-daily-pills/pills/day-023/README.md

 B
 ```

-> Note: This technique is known as Ternary Operators, or Conditional Expressions.
+> Note: The last short hand example shows a technique known as Ternary Operators, or Conditional Expressions.

 ## References